tcunit/TcUnit/docs/index.md

 ## Automated test runs

-With the additional TcUnit-Runner software, it’s possible to do integrate all your TcUnit tests into a CI/CD software toolchain.
+With the additional TcUnit-Runner software, it's possible to do integrate all your TcUnit tests into a CI/CD software toolchain.
 With the aid of automation software such as [Jenkins](https://www.jenkins.io/) or [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), you can have your tests being run automatically and collect test statistics every time something is changed in your software version control (such as Git or Subversion).